lasanthasridinesh/my-investment-portfolio/README.md

 # My Investment Portfolio

+## Prerequisites to run the application
+01. Visual Studio 2022
+02. Microsoft.NETCore.App 6.0.5
+03. Microsoft.AspNetCore.App 6.0.5

+Simply download and run the MyPortfolio.UserInterface project.

+There is a DataGenerator Console App added inside the (Solution)/05-Tests/Data folder.
+You can run it and provide a start date so that you can generate mock trade data from the given date.

 ## Objective of the application
 Application should have the following features:
 1. Read portfolio information from persistent storage